vernonlim/CW2024/README.md

 By default, a few more keybinds are added - WASD for movement, Z for firing and Shift for Focus Fire.

+#### Framerate-Independent Logic
+Game state updates have been reworked to be based off of the time passed inbetween frames (deltaTime), along with the current time (of a virtual timer, in most cases).
+This means that the target framerate can be arbitrarily set without affecting how fast the game runs.
+The default value is 60fps, but try changing it in the source code to something like 20 or 120 if you want to verify that it works properly.

+As a side effect, this allows for high refresh rate support, as any FPS, even dynamic (from lag or such), should effectively approximate the same game speed.

+All this has been done without affecting the original enemy algorithms of the game, by simulating the original 50ms tick time at the places that need it by storing the time of last update (and calculating the time since).

+#### Improved Movement
+The player character can now move in 4 directions!
+That by itself wouldn't be too notable as an achievement though, the notable features added here are null-cancellation and normalization.

+Null-cancellation is a problem that only arises when an input system that can handle multiple flags at once, for example both UP and DOWN being held simultaneously, is implemented.

 #### Multiple Player Characters
 There are now 2 different planes that the player can choose from on the Character Select screen before entering a level.
 The first being a reworked version of the original plane, and the second being a variant coloured green.